 Most civil cases are resolved without a trial, either because the parties settle the case or the Court determines that it is able to rule in favor of one party without conducting a trial.
 Consequently, there are many talented litigators that have little actual trial experience.

-As an Air Force Judge Advocate, a civilian prosecutor, and as a lawyer in private practice, Mark has tried more than one hundred civil and criminal jury trials and litigated many more, with impressive results.
+As an Air Force Judge Advocate, a civilian prosecutor, and as a lawyer in private practice, Mark has tried more than 100 civil and criminal jury trials and litigated many more, with impressive results.

-In 2012, Mark won a 4.2 million dollar award in a case filed on behalf of a Fort Collins software company that included claims for breach of contract and interference with contract; that judgment included nearly two million dollars in punitive damages.
+In 2012, Mark won a $4.2M award in a case filed on behalf of a Fort Collins software company that included claims for breach of contract and interference with contract; that judgment included nearly two million dollars in punitive damages.
 Read Story

 He is also a skillful storyteller and a highly respected Boulder trial lawyer.
 He serves on the Board of Editors of The Colorado Lawyer (Chair, 2012-2013).
 Because of his background and experience in legal writing, Mark also reviews appellate briefs and legal documents drafted by other lawyers.

-If you are your organization are involved in a dispute that may result in litigation, we invite you to call us right away.
+If you are your organization are involved in a dispute that may result in litigation, please contact Mark right away.

 Areas of Litigation